 - Your Firebox must be the default gateway of the WINS or DNS server.

-Use WINS and DNS Servers for Client Computers
+Use DNS and WINS Servers for Client Computers

 If you use WINS or DNS for name resolution at one end of the branch office VPN tunnel, clients at the remote site should also use those WINS or DNS servers, or a local DNS server that can resolve the names of those remote resources.

-For more information about how to configure WINS and DNS servers, see Add WINS and DNS Server Addresses.
+For more information about how to configure network (global) DNS and WINS servers, see Configure Network DNS and WINS Servers.

 DNS Server Configuration for Managed VPNs